emilekm2142/flatbuffers_uw/flatcc-0.5.2/doc/binary-format.md

 the struct is a unique type in schema.
 In this way a receiver that does not handle struct roots can avoid trying to read the root as a table.

-For futher variations of the format, a format identifier can be inserted in front of the namespace when generating the hash.
+For futher variations of the format, a format Id can be inserted in front of the namespace when generating the hash.
 There is no formal approach to this, but as an example, lets say we want to use only 1 byte per vtable entry and identify these buffers with type hash using the